syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/symbol-palette.md

     }
 ```

-## Adding UML Nodes in Symbol palette

-UML built-in shapes are efficiently rendered in a symbol palette.
-The `symbols` property is utilized to define UML symbols with the necessary classes and methods.
-By incorporating this feature, you can seamlessly augment the palette with a curated collection of predefined UML symbols, thereby enhancing the versatility of your UML diagramming application.

-The following code example showcases the rendering of UML built-in shapes in a symbol palette.

-{% if page.publishingplatform == "aspnet-core" %}

-{% tabs %}
-{% highlight cshtml tabtitle="CSHTML" %}
-{% include code-snippet/diagram/symbol-palette/uml/tagHelper %}
-{% endhighlight %}
-{% highlight c# tabtitle="Umlclass.cs" %}
-{% include code-snippet/diagram/symbol-palette/uml/umlclass.cs %}
-{% endhighlight %}
-{% endtabs %}

-{% elsif page.publishingplatform == "aspnet-mvc" %}

-{% tabs %}
-{% highlight c# tabtitle="Umlclass.cs" %}
-{% include code-snippet/diagram/symbol-palette/uml/umlclass.cs %}
-{% endhighlight %}
-{% endtabs %}
-{% endif %}

 ## Palette interaction

 Palette interaction notifies the element enter, leave, and dragging of the symbols into the diagram.